Latroids and code invariants: R-linear codes

 Notice that $\mathcal{M}(R^n)$ and $\mathcal{R}^n$ are complete lattices with respect to the sum and the intersection.
 For a code $\Cc$ and a strictly increasing modular function $\lVert\cdot\rVert:\mathcal{M}(R^n)\rightarrow A$, we define $\rho_{\Cc}:\mathcal{M}(R^n)\rightarrow A$ as

-In the next proposition, we consider the restriction of $\lVert\cdot\rVert$ and of $\rho_{\Cc}$ to a sublattice of $\mathcal{M}(R^n)$.
-To simplify the notation, we do not indicate the domain of the functions, whenever it is clear from the context.
+In the next proposition, we consider the restriction of $\lVert\cdot\rVert$ and of $\rho_{\Cc}$ to an arbitrary sublattice of $\mathcal{M}(R^n)$.
+To simplify the notation, we do not indicate the domain of the functions whenever it is clear from the context.

 \begin{proposition} Let $\Ll$ be a sublattice of $(\mathcal{M}(R^n),\subseteq)$, let $\Cc\in\mathcal{M}(R^n)$ be a code.
 The triple $(\rho_{\Cc},\lVert\cdot\rVert,\Ll)$ is an $A$-latroid.
 In particular, the triple $(\rho_{\Cc},\lVert\cdot\rVert,\mathcal{R}^n)$ is an $A$-latroid. \end{proposition}